 - Cool Farm Alliance

 - Sustainable Agriculture Initiative (SAI) Platform

-Through efforts with industry-leading partners, PepsiCo will expand regenerative agriculture programs to more than 500,000 acres of U.S. farmland by the end of 2021.
-We’re on the road to impact 7 million acres of farmland and reduce an estimated 3 million tons of greenhouse gas emissions by the end of the decade.
-PepsiCo also aims to improve the livelihoods of more than 250,000 people in its agricultural supply chain and sustainably source 100 percent of the company’s key ingredients by 2030.
+We expect to drive our Positive Agriculture ambition forward through collaboration with industry-leading partners, and aim to expand regenerative agriculture programs to more than 500,000 acres of U.S. farmland by the end of 2021.
+We're on the road to impact 7 million acres of farmland and reduce and estimated 3 million tons of greenhouse gas emissions by the end of the decade.
+PepsiCo also aims to improve the livelihoods of more than 250,000 people in its agricultural supply chain and sustainably source 100 percent of the company's key ingredients by 2030.

 Sustainably sourcing refers to meeting the independently verified environmental, social and economic principles of PepsiCo's Sustainable Farming Program, enabling continuous improvement for farmers, communities, and the planet